About the Award

 The James Prize in Science and Technology Integration was established in 2020 and made possible through a generous donation from Robert “Bob” James, former Chairman & CEO of McCann Erickson Worldwide and former member and chair of the President’s Circle at the National Academies.
 The prize was created to honor scientists who work across domains and are often overlooked, since most prizes are field-specific.
 James believed “adapting ideas from other areas can inspire creative ways to solve problems, better, quicker, and cheaper.”

-The first James Prize was awarded in 2021 to Allon Klein and Aviv Regev for their concurrent development of now widely-adopted massively-parallel single-cell genomics to interrogate the gene expression profiles that define, at the level of individual cells, the distinct cell types in metazoan tissues, their developmental trajectories, and disease states, which integrated tools from molecular biology, engineering, statistics, and computer science.
+The first James Prize was awarded in 2021 to Allon Klein and Aviv Regev for their concurrent development of now widely adopted massively parallel single-cell genomics to interrogate the gene expression profiles that define, at the level of individual cells, the distinct cell types in metazoan tissues, their developmental trajectories, and disease states, which integrated tools from molecular biology, engineering, statistics, and computer science.

 Most Recent Recipient